Tennis - Boys Varsity

 Head Coach: Michael Bjurlin

-Coach Bjurlin has led the boys tennis program since 2007.
-Before coming to Berkshire, Bjurlin was a tennis professional in Chicago.
-He also serves as an assistant coach for the boys varsity hockey team.
-In addition to teaching math at Berkshire, Bjurlin is the Fifth Form Dean.
+Coach Bjurlin has led the varsity boys tennis program since 2007.
+Prior to Berkshire, Bjurlin was a tennis professional in Chicago.
+He also serves as an assistant coach for the boys varsity hockey team during the winter season.
+In addition to teaching math at Berkshire, Mr. Bjurlin serves as the Fifth Form Dean.
 He lives on campus with his wife, Nina, and three children.